exosports/transit/README.md

 ### Be Kind:
-Please reference this paper if you found this module useful for your research:
+Please reference these papers if you found this module useful for your research:
   [Cubillos et al. 2015: The Bayesian Atmospheric Radiative-Transifer Code for Exoplanet Modeling I](), in preparation.
   [Blecic et al. 2015: The Bayesian Atmospheric Radiative-Transifer Code for Exoplanet Modeling II](), in preparation.
   [Harrington et al. 2015: The Bayesian Atmospheric Radiative-Transifer Code for Exoplanet Modeling III](), in preparation.